It's set to be another warm, sunny September weekend in Vancouver. 🌤️

 So, why not make that wish come true by going on a space mission or fighting in a zombie apocalypse?

 Bring your social bubble to Zero Latency — the world's most advanced free-roam virtual reality experience — for an epic (and safe) VR adventure in Mount Pleasant’s Kingsgate Mall.
 For this multiplayer VR experience, you can round up the friends within your social bubble for a maximum 8-player game.
 Zero Latency’s warehouse-sized open VR space spans over 1500 square feet, giving your group tons of room and freedom to move and explore all that the virtual world has to offer.
-(Games are even equipped with physical distancing alarms to alert you of any oncoming obstacles.)
+(Games are even equipped with physical distancing alarms to alert you of any oncoming obstacles.)6.
+Have a picnic!

 Again, we warn you—these warm, sunny September days are numbered.